JorySchossau/vault/README.md

 ---
 ## To Do

- - Allow for multiple simultaneous Record instances within vault
+ - Multiple simultaneous Record instances saving to different files
+ - Allow flushes to disk to reduce memory footprint.
- - Allow for a configurable value separator (default is space).
+ - Configurable value separator (default is space).